t3l3machus/PowerShell-Obfuscation-Bible/README.md

 There are of course simpler substitutes for `pwd` like `gl`, `get-location` and `cmd.exe /c chdir` that could do the trick, especially in combination with other techniques.

 ## Mess With Strings
-There's no end to what could someone do with strings.
+There's no end to what one can do with strings.
 Find below some interesting concepts.
 Examples use the string `'malware'`:

 ### Concatenation
 Pretty straightforward and classic: